Introduction to Thesis Work

 The UAS also appoints a supervisor.
 If the thesis is part of a project, the supervisor is usually the teacher/person responsible for the whole project.
 The supervisor is usually appointed according to the content/issues covered in the thesis.
 If the thesis supervisor if someone other than an optional studies teacher, the students themselves must ensure that their thesis also supports their optional professional studies.
 In this case it is necessary to plan and check personal education plans in co-operation with the teacher supervisor, the students involved and the optional professional studies teacher(s).

 Students should talk with their fellow students and ask someone to be their peer (peer partner) until the thesis has been completed.
-(See Peer Supervision)

 The teacher co-ordinator writes a thesis progress schedule that lasts until the seventh semester, which students should be aware of when compiling their study plans.
 Teachers should also take the thesis schedule into account in their own planning (to attend presentations, to avoid travel etc when presentations are scheduled).
 The co-ordinating teacher should inform teachers and library staff of the whole thesis schedule.

 After the ideas seminar the author or the thesis must write a topic analysis and present it at the topic seminar.
-The topic analysis should be recorded on the thesis model template.
+The topic analysis should be recorded on the thesis sample template.
 The teacher co-ordinator, thesis supervisor, commissioning party and the student group must attend the presentation.
 Students must attend all topic seminars – a 100% attendance rate is required.
 Each student must also listen to at least two theses and do an information search on the topic that should be reported in conjunction with the topic analysis.
 If students do not have sufficient information retrieval skills, they must attend an information retrieval course organised by the UAS library.

 Students can work independently with aid of well-managed supervision.
 Students/groups are responsible for requesting supervision and the supervision session is presided over by both the teacher supervisor and the commissioning party.
 You should prepare carefully for each supervision session.
 For each session you must provide a copy of your written work and a list of questions and issues well in advance that you would like to discuss during the session.
-During the first session you will discuss thesis procedure and the duties and responsibilities (see also peer supervision) involved in the thesis process.
+During the first session you will discuss thesis procedure and the duties and responsibilities involved in the thesis process.
 If the thesis has been commissioned or if it is part of a project you should carefully plan the co-operation and meetings that you will require to complete your thesis successfully.

 Before the planning seminars the teacher co-ordinator holds classes concerning the seminars.
 During these sessions you will have a feedback discussion concerning your topic analysis and seminar and you will also discuss your thesis plan.
 You will also receive feedback on your topic analysis information retrieval assignment and on how to write your thesis.

-Students must write a thesis plan according to UAS instructions and it must be presented during the planning seminar that all students must attend (100% attendance required).
+Students must write a thesis plan according to the instructions and it must be presented during the planning seminar that all students must attend (100% attendance required).
 Your teacher co-ordinator will also provide group supervision and you must also attend at least one presentation of a complete thesis.